cgwire/kitsu/docs/short/README.md

 # Create a Short Production (assets and shots)

-Now that you have designed your workflow in Kitsu, and invite more people, it's time to create your production.
+Now that you have designed your workflow in Kitsu and invited more people, it's time to create your production.

 Click on the **Create a new
 production** button.

 ![Create a production](../img/getting-started/create_production.png)

-Enter your production name, and choose **short** as the **type**, then select the style of your production (2D, 3D).
+Enter your production name, choose **short** as the **type**, and select your production style (2D, 3D).

-Then, you have to fill in technical information, such as the number of FPS, the Ration, and the Resolution.
+Then, you must fill in technical information, such as the number of FPS, the Ration, and the Resolution.

 All these data will be used when Kitsu re-encodes the video previews uploaded.